 Each year Reclamation prepares the Annual Operating Plan (AOP) for Colorado River reservoirs.
 The purpose of the AOP is to report on past year's operations and illustrate the potential range of reservoir operations that might be expected in the upcoming water year.
-Information from the 2023 AOP is summarized below.
+Information from the 2025 AOP is summarized below.

-For a detailed discussion of reservoir operations in 2023 and the range of probable projected 2024 operations for each of the four main storage units of the CRSP, please visit the 2024 AOP webpage to view it in its entirety.13
+For a detailed discussion of reservoir operations in 2024 and the range of probable projected 2025 operations for each of the four main storage units of the CRSP, please visit the Reclamation's Upper Basin AOP webpage to view it in its entirety.